puppetlabs/puppet-docs/source/puppet/5.5/types/user.md

 Whether specified attribute value pairs should be treated as the **complete list** (`inclusive`) or the **minimum list** (`minimum`) of attribute/value pairs for the user.
-Defaults to `minimum`.

 Default: `minimum`